jason-dark/proompt/src/commands/document-deep/proompt.md

 - Integrate seamlessly with existing module interfaces
 - Maintain performance and reliability standards

-**Begin your analysis by executing the discovery algorithm, then proceed with systematic module documentation.**
+**Begin by processing the first directory in the list, load its XML file, complete its documentation, then move sequentially through each remaining directory.**